-Join James Williamson for an in-depth discussion in this video Who is this title for?, part of Responsive Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Who is this title for?, part of Learning Responsive Design.

 responsive design is a growing movement in the web design community, but it's still at the early stages of its development, and many of the concepts and techniques behind it are still evolving.
 I've created this course as a way of introducing what responsive design is and what you should focus on if you choose to begin building responsive sites.
 Since the format of this course is a little different than some of my other courses, I thought I'd take a few minutes to describe what this course is and whom it's designed for.
 As part of the Fundamentals series, it's designed to give you a high-level overview of responsive design and the techniques, concepts, and strategies behind implementing it.

 So if you're brand new to web design, don't be surprised to hear me reference a few terms and concepts that you're unfamiliar with.
 For those of you who are experienced designers, this course is a great place to start if you're curious about responsive design and want to learn more about it.
 Although the course isn't hands-on, there are enough syntax examples, concepts, and helpful resources to get you started building responsive designs as soon as you finish the course.
 I hope this gives you a clearer picture of what to expect from this course, and with that, let's go and learn more about responsive design.